UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/Wazuh/Service Documentation/Network Port Dashboard.md

 ## Creating a Port Inventory Dashboard on Wazuh ##
 WHAT THIS IS:
-Guide shows how to setup a "port inventory" dashboard for Wazuh, making it able to monitor any/all open ports accross the infrastructure, including port numbers, processes used, port count, machine names, etc.
+Guide shows how to setup a "port inventory" dashboard for Wazuh, making it able to monitor any/all open ports across the infrastructure, including port numbers, processes used, port count, machine names, etc.
 more info here: <br>
 ```
 https://wazuh.com/blog/detecting-threats-using-inventory-data/